 Our Wadi Rum day trip is not for the traveller who has days to linger in Petra or Wadi Rum.
 It is for the visitor who only has a few days to tour Jordan and has to make the most of it.
 That was us.
 My family of 6 – four children aged 14 – 21 years old – only had 6 nights/6 days in Jordan.
 Like always, I had a long list of everything that I wanted to do and see.
 I knew it was a ridiculous list in the time that we had.
 However, ever stubborn, I filled our itinerary with as much as was reasonable.
 Was it a mistake?
 Was it too much?
 It could be for some.
 However, for me, our day in Wadi Rum made my list for one of the best days ever.

 We started our day at 7:30 am in Wadi Musa, the town where the ruins of Petra are found.
 We had a private two hour tour with a local guide who took us to many of the key sites in Petra.
 Afterwards, we had about an hour to explore Petra on our own.
 After that, we had to meet our driver for the 2 hour drive to Wadi Rum.

 I have already written two blogs about Petra.
-First, about our UNBELIEVABLE experience exploring Petra the night before with only candle light and the moon guiding us (Petra By Night: Tips For An Amazing Experience).
+First, about our UNBELIEVABLE experience exploring Petra the night before with only candle light and the moon guiding us (Petra By Night: Secret Tips For A Magical Night).
 Second, about our amazing private half day tour (Petra Half Day Tour: Was It Enough).
 I won’t discuss either of these topics again in this blog except to say that we loved these tours and experiences.
 If you would like tips about what to do or avoid while exploring Petra, I would recommend reviewing them.